elightup/slim-seo-docs/docs/slim-seo/13-xml-sitemap.md

 Slim SEO also includes the image sitemap by default to make sure your images are discoverable by search engines.

 All the images that you insert in the post content are added in the image sitemap.
-So, when someone search for your images, they'll go to your posts to see the images.
+So, when someone searches for your images, they'll go to your posts to see the images.

 The sitemap includes both self-hosted images and external images.
 Images in galleries or shortcodes are also parsed and included, too.
-For that reason, Slim SEO works with default WordPress gallery shortcode and other WordPress gallery plugins.
+For that reason, Slim SEO works with the default WordPress gallery shortcode and other WordPress gallery plugins.

 Please note that the image URLs are not visible to humans when you view the sitemap link.
 But they're there if you view the sitemap source code as they're made for search engines only.